siyuan-note/user-guide-en_US/2 FAQs.md

 ## Why are there many things like `{: id="20201024020406"}` inserted into my Markdown?

 These contents are used to store the content block identification and follow the kramdown syntax.
-For details, please see ((20200924095851-u5jmzr3 "{{.title}}")) .
+For details, please see ((20200924095851-u5jmzr3 "{{.text}}")) .
 In the editor settings, the "Keep the block ID when exiting" is checked by default.
 After closing this option, the unreferenced ID will be automatically cleaned up when you exit SiYuan.

 #Note#: Turning off this option will have side effects: